minzzelo/cs2101ug/docs/UserGuide.md

 ### View a flashcard  : `view`

-Want to view a flashcard in all its detail?
-The `view` command allows you to do just that!
-You will be able to see the full question on the flashcard and the diagram (if present) of the flashcard.
-Optionally, you can also choose to see the answer and notes (if present) of the flashcard.
+The view command allows you to see your flashcards in detail.
+You will be able to see the full question on the flashcard and the diagram of the flashcard.
+Optionally, you can also choose to see the answer and notes of the flashcard.

 Format: `view INDEX [-a]`